 As mentioned above, the remaining volumes are to be assigned primarily to new generation projects with Emergency Plant status.

-As a result of these contractual arrangements, Petrobrás bears the downstream demand risk (and the credit risk of the Brazilian gas LDCs with whom Petrobrás entered into the downstream offtake contracts – the first five years in R$ and for the remaining 15 years in US$), while YPFB bears the upstream delivery risk.
+As a result of these contractual arrangements, Petrobrás bears the downstream demand risk (and the credit risk of the Brazilian gas LDCs with whom Petrobrás entered into the downstream offtake contracts – [the first five years in Real and for the remaining 15 years in US$)], while YPFB bears the upstream delivery risk.
 As projected downstream demand has increased substantially over the past few years, demand risk is expected to become less of a concern.

 GTB and TBG are currently required to transport up to 9 MMcmd.
 Petrobrás, however, has to date requested only 3 MMcmd due to lack of demand.
 Due to the take-or-pay and ship-or-pay contractual arrangements in place, Petrobrás is paying Bolivian gas suppliers as well as GTB and TBG for the full 9 MMcmd.